December 2021 - Be avalanche aware

 by Nigel Williams

-The Scottish Avalanche Forecast started at the weekend as storm Deirdre arrived, and now it looks like we are going into a period of warmer weather.
-But that gives us time to think about the realities of travelling in the hills safely at this time of year.
+With the winter season ahead, take time to think abut the realities of travelling in the hills safely at this time of year.
 There is sometimes a view that it is climbers that get avalanched.
-Look more closely at the statistics and it becomes evident that climbers tend to get avalanched on the approach to their climbs or on their descent, often on ground around 30 - 45 degrees (the most common angle for avalanches to occur).
+Look more closely at the statistics and it becomes evident that "climbers" tend to get avalanched on the approach to their climbs or on their descent, often on ground around 30 - 45 degrees (the most common angle for avalanches to occur).
 Whilst those sorts of angles are steep for many walkers they often appear attractive with the ground being smooth and presenting the option of a shorter route in ascent or descent.

 Avalanche education over the years has changed.
 In the 1970s and 1980s it was all about the (existing at that time) science of snow.
 In the 1990s and early 2000s this changed more to a testing of the snow pack approach.
 In the past 15 years it has moved to avoiding the avalanche terrain through proper planning and thought processes before and during our journey and an understanding of heuristic biases.
 It is amazing how many people who have survived an avalanche will say that they thought the slope might be suspect yet still carried on.
 So why do we do this?
 Heuristic bias; a short cut decision making process our brain makes which overrides our critical risk management thinking.
 For example, you see fresh footprints up a slope that in your planning you had identified as a potential avalanche risk.
 But now on the ground, knowing it would shorten your route, you decide it must be safe.